-In January and March 2014, the Committee reviewed a report of updated market data and industry compensation trends developed by Meridian.
+In January, February and March 2015, the Committee reviewed a report of updated market data and industry compensation trends developed by Meridian.
 The Committee also reviewed the Company's recent financial and share price performance and the availability of shares to grant under our Stock Incentive Plan.
-For 2014, the Committee approved a grant of performance-based cash awards (25% of grant value), non-qualified stock options (25% of grant value), and time-based restricted stock (50% of grant value) for NEOs.
-The design and mix were structured to maintain a strong emphasis on performance while preserving shares authorized to be issued under the Stock Incentive Plan.
-For NEOs, the Committee currently anticipates that long-term incentive awards for 2015 and beyond will be 100% equity-based, with additional emphasis placed on performance-based equity.
+For 2015, the Committee approved a grant of time-based restricted stock (40% of grant value), performance-based restricted stock (30% of grant value), and nonqualified stock options (30% of grant value) for NEOs.
+The design and mix were structured to maintain a strong emphasis on performance.

 The Committee determined the amount of long-term incentive awards granted to each executive using three key considerations: (1) market data for grant levels from market data provided in the Meridian study; (2) grant levels required to bring the executives' total target direct compensation at or near the median of total compensation of market data; and (3) grant levels required to retain key individual employee contributors.
-In establishing the size of the 2014 award pool, the Committee considered the amount of stock and options outstanding, the expense associated with the grants and the potentially dilutive effect on stockholders, in addition to the overall compensation policy of the Company to place emphasis on incentive compensation over base salaries.
-After reviewing these considerations, the Committee determined to keep NEOs' target grant levels at 2013 levels.
+In establishing the size of the 2015 award pool, the Committee considered the amount of stock and options outstanding, the expense associated with the grants and the potentially dilutive effect on stockholders, in addition to the overall compensation policy of the Company to place emphasis on incentive compensation over base salaries.
+After reviewing these considerations, the Committee determined to increase NEOs' target grant levels over 2014 levels.

-On March 18, 2014, the Committee approved the following 2014 long-term incentive awards to the NEOs under the Stock Incentive Plan:
+On March 17, 2015, the Committee approved the following 2015 long-term incentive awards to the NEOs under the Stock Incentive Plan: